BunkyoWesterns/BunkyoFarm/README.md

 - requests
 - dateutil

-If you need more libraries you can add them in [server/requirments.txt](server/requirements.txt) and start your own exploitfarm image with `python3 start.py start -b`.
+If you need more libraries you can add them in [server/requirments.txt](server/requirements.txt) and start your own exploitfarm image with `python3 start.py start` in the cloned repo.

 NOTES: